-- a 15 over transmission
+- 15 over transmission

 - 390 rear ends

-- rev limiter was set to 2600
+- Rev limiter was set to 2600

-- had a marine fuel pump
+- Had a marine fuel pump

-- Caterpillar 700 HP marine engine, Model 3406 with propane injection
+- Caterpillar 700 HP Marine engine, Model 3406 with propane injection

 - Schwitzer turbo

-- marine injectors
+- Marine injectors

-- Kysor automatic heat shut off.
+- Kysor automatic heat shut off

 - 244″ wheelbase

-- set forward front axle, SFFA, (most were set back front axle SBFA), it would scale differently than most trucks.
+- Set forward front axle, SFFA, (most were set back front axle SBFA), it would scale differently than most trucks.
 Actually the reason it was designed like this, was because the owner wanted this configuration to accommodate an oversize bumper.

 Peterbilt 377 With Power +

-This 377 Peterbilt had no shortage of power and torque.
+This Peterbilt 377 had no shortage of power and torque.

 The motor was built before the emission standards came into play in the trucking industry.

-This baby smoked like a chimney when it was working hard, although it rarely needed to work hard….. it had way more power than it ever needed.
+This baby smoked like a chimney when it was working hard, although it rarely needed to work hard.
+It had way more power than it ever needed.
 It won several championships at truck pulls in Ontario over the years.

 Way back when, we ran produce on the 3 day schedule, from the U.S. west coast, Salinas and Bakersfield, California to the Ontario Food Terminal, in Toronto.